Security Media Publishing Limited

 “Working Day” means any day of the week from Monday to Friday inclusive except any bank or public holiday; and

-1.1 These Terms and Conditions apply to any and all orders placed by an advertiser with Security Media Publishing Limited (the “Publisher”) for publication of an Advertisement in a specified Publication (an “Order”).
+1.1 These Terms and Conditions apply to any and all orders placed by an advertiser, or articles supplied for publication with Security Media Publishing Limited (the “Publisher”) for publication of an Advertisement or article in a specified Publication (an “Order”).

 1.2 By placing an Order, the Advertiser accepts these Terms and Conditions.